 - Clip pacifiers to clothing with short leashes, not long cords.

-- Remove hood and neck drawstrings from all children’s outerwear.
+- Remove hood and neck drawstrings from all children’s clothing.
 Never allow children to wear helmets, necklaces, purses, scarves or clothing with drawstrings while on playgrounds.

 - Tie up all window blind and drapery cords, or cut the ends and retrofit with safety tassels.
 The inner cords of blinds should be fitted with cord stops.